-In this verse, we have two different Greek words for love.
+In this verse, we have two Greek words for love: sacrificial love and rapport love.
+The New Testament uses both terms for the love of the Father for the Son (Jn 3:35; 5:20).
 “Brotherly kindness” is closer to the idea of rapport love, such as the love between husband and wife.
-This is the love of man for man; hence it carries the idea of kindness.
-The New Testament uses both words for the love of the Father for the Son (Jn 3:35; 5:20).
+This kind of love is man’s love for man; hence it carries the concept of “kindness.”
+The second word for “love” is sacrificial love.

-In this verse, there is an obvious distinction between the two Greek words for love.
-We can see this distinction in John 21.
-Jesus asked Peter if he loved Him because He wants to commission him for His service.
+There must be a distinction between the two Greek words for love in this verse; otherwise, there would be no need for two words for the same idea.
+We can see the distinction in John 21.
+Jesus asked Peter if he loved Him because He wanted to commission him for service.

 Jesus’ question: Peter’s answer:

 Many scholars see no distinction between these two words for love in John 21.
-However, it seems to me capricious that Jesus would change terms in this kind of context so flippantly.
-Jesus asked Peter the first two times if he loved Him with love beyond rapport love.
+However, it seems inconsistent that Jesus would change terms in this kind of context so flippantly.
+Jesus asked Peter the first two times whether he loved Him with love beyond rapport love.
 “Do you love Me with a love that goes beyond our friendship?
 Do you love Me unselfishly?
 Are you willing to serve Me no matter the cost?”

-Peter’s answer with rapport love to the Lord’s third question conveys the idea of cherishing His relationship to the Lord.
-However, Jesus asks Peter that his love for Him transcends friendship and the problems of human relationships.
-Jesus wants a love that manifests itself in a love characterized by constancy.
-Peter needed to recognize that this special three-fold commission given to him by the Lord is an issue of a love that transcends human rapport.
+Peter’s answer with rapport love to the Lord’s third question conveys the idea of cherishing His relationship with the Lord.
+However, Jesus asked Peter whether his love for Him transcends friendship and the issues of human relationships.
+Jesus wanted a love that manifests itself in a love characterized by constancy.
+Peter needed to recognize that this special three-fold commission given to him by the Lord is an issue of love that transcends human rapport.

 Jesus expects us to love with a love that goes beyond rapport love.

-If we desire to serve the Lord, love for the Lord is the major issue we must face.
+If we desire to serve the Lord, love for the Lord is the central issue we must face.
 Do you love the Lord sacrificially?
-Do you serve the Lord out of convenience?
+Or do you serve the Lord out of convenience?

-Many of us feel that if it is convenient, we will serve the Lord.
-“If I have enough time from my other priorities, I will serve the Lord.
+Many of us have the idea that we will serve the Lord if it is convenient, “If I have enough time from my other priorities, I will serve the Lord.
 If I can find some spare time on the outer edge of the periphery of my life, I will serve Him.”
-No, if we truly love the Lord, we give the highest priority to serving Him.
+No, if we genuinely love the Lord, we give the highest priority to serving Him.
 Everything else falls into a distant second place.